-With respect to the protection of the eye during violent expiratory efforts by the pressure of the eyelids, Professor Donders concludes from his various observations that this action certainly limits or entirely removes the dilatation of the vessels.16 At such times, he
+With respect to the protection of the eye during violent expiratory efforts by the pressure of the eyelids, Professor Donders concludes from his various observations that this action certainly limits or entirely removes the dilatation of the vessels.
+At such times, he adds, we

-4 Prof. Donders remarks: (idel. p.
-23); that, "After righty to that "ory, sheet operations, and in most formed inherent information, we "attach great value to the millerm support of the closed epclish, and "we iterawas this in many instances by the application of a homigne."
-It holds neases we carefully readewort to avoid great expinitely possible.
-"It is block near the disadvantage of which is well known."
-M. Bowman informs me that in the excessive photopholis, accompanying what is called working works and the high his near home heat high its overy painful that diright open the high his is not hove a constantly excluded by the most formibe closure of the high he has not heat on heat article or opening the second se adds, we not unfrequently see the hand involuntarily laid upon the cyclids, as if the better to support and defend the cyclall.
+Prof. Donders remarks (ibid. p.
+28), that, "After injury to the eye, after operations, and in some forms of internal inflammation, we attach great value to the uniform support of the closed eyelids, and we increase this in many instances by the application of a bandage.
+In both cases we carefully endeavour to avoid great expiratory pressure, the disadvantage of which is well known."
+Mr. Bowman informs me that in the excessive photophobia, accompanying what is called scrofulous ophthalmia in children, when the light is so very painful that during weeks or months it is constantly excluded by the most forcible closure of the lids, he has often been struck on opening the lids by the paleness of the eye,-not an unnatural paleness, but an absence of the redness that might have been expected when the surface is somewhat inflamed, as is then usually the case; and this paleness he is inclined to attribute to the forcible closure of the eyelids.

+not unfrequently see the hand involuntarily laid upon the eyelids, as if the better to support and defend the eyeball.

-Nevertheless much evidence cannot at present be advanced to prove that the eve actually suffers injury from the want of support during violent expiration ; but there is some.
-It is "a fact that forcible expiratory " efforts in violent coughing or vomiting, and especially "in sneezing, sometimes give rise to ruptures of the "little (external) vessels" of the eye.17 With respect to the internal vessels, Dr. Gunning has lately recorded a case of exophthalmos in consequence of whoopingcough, which in his opinion depended on the rupture of the deeper vessels; and another analogous case has been recorded.
+Nevertheless much evidence cannot at present be advanced to prove that the eye actually suffers injury from the want of support during violent expiration; but there is some.
+It is "a fact that forcible expiratory efforts in violent coughing or vomiting, and especially in sneezing, sometimes give rise to ruptures of the little (external) vessels" of the eye.
+17 With respect to the internal vessels, Dr. Gunning has lately recorded a case of exophthalmos in consequence of whooping-cough, which in his opinion depended on the rupture of the deeper vessels; and another analogous case has been recorded.
 But a mere sense of discomfort would probably suffice to lead to the associated habit of protecting the eyeball by the contraction of the surrounding muscles.
 Even the expectation or chance of injury would probably be sufficient, in the same manner as an object moving too near the eye induces involuntary winking of the eyelids.
-We may, therefore, safely conclude from Sir C. Bell's observations, and more especially from the more careful investigations by Professor Donders, that the firm closure of the eyelids during the screaming of children is an action full of meaning and of real service.
+We may, therefore, safely conclude from Sir C. Bell's observations, and more especially from the more careful investigations by Professor Donders, that the firm closure of the evelids during the screaming of children is an action full of meaning and of real service.

-We have already seen that the contraction of the orbicular muscles leads to the drawing up of the upper lip, and consequently, if the mouth is kept widely open, to the drawing down of the corners by the contraction of the depresor muscles.
-The formation of the maso-labil fold on the checks likewise follows from the drawing up of the upper lip.
-Thus all the chief expressive novements of the face during crying apparently result from the contraction of the muscles round the eyes.
-We shall also find that the shedding of tears depends on, or at least stands in some connection with, the contraction of these same numbels.
+We have already seen that the contraction of the orbicular muscles leads to the drawing up of the upper lip, and consequently, if the mouth is kept widely open, to the drawing down of the corners by the contraction of the depressor muscles.
+The formation of the nasolabial fold on the cheeks likewise follows from the drawing up of the upper lip.
+Thus all the chief expressive movements of the face during crying apparently result from the contraction of the muscles round the eyes.
+We shall also find that the shedding of tears depends on, or at least stands in some connection with, the contraction of these same muscles.